 - Judy Garland (Grand Rapids, MN)

-(born Frances Ethel Gumm) Actress/Singer; Her father managed the local movie theatre in Grand Rapids, MN.
-Her first stage debut came on December 26, 1924 at the theater that her father managed.
-Her family moved to California when Judy was 4 years old and she went on to become a childhood star.
+(born Frances Ethel Gumm) Actress/Singer; Her father managed the local movie theatre in Grand Rapids, MN where she made her stage debut on December 26, 1924.
+Her family moved to California when Judy was 4 years old.
 Garland made her first film appearance in 1937 with Mickey Rooney.
-Her many film credits include; Love Finds Andy Hardy, 1937; The Wizard of Oz, 1939; Meet Me In St. Louis, 1944 and had a lengthy show business career on Broadway and music after she was released from her M-G-M contract in 1950.
+Her many film credits include; Love Finds Andy Hardy, 1937; The Wizard of Oz, 1939; Meet Me In St. Louis, 1944.
+She had a lengthy show business career on Broadway and music after she was released from her M-G-M film contract in 1950.

 - Genevieve Gorder (Minneapolis, MN)